elastisys/terms/terms-of-service.md

 For Managed Services, Elastisys responds as stipulated in [A2.1.2 Response Time](#a212-response-time).

-For Self-managed Services, Elastisys responds as stipulated in [A5.2 Response Time](#a52-response-time).
+For Enterprise Services, Elastisys responds as stipulated in [A5.2 Response Time](#a52-response-time).

 ### 3.5 Updates and Upgrades

 For all offers, Elastisys is responsible for producing Service updates and upgrades.
 For Managed Services, Elastisys is responsible for applying updates and upgrades (see [A2.6 Updates and Upgrades](#a26-updates-and-upgrades)).
-For Self-managed Services, the Customer is responsible for applying updates and upgrades in consultation with Elastisys (see [A5.4 Division of responsibility](#a54-division-of-responsibility)).
+For Enterprise Services, the Customer is responsible for applying updates and upgrades in consultation with Elastisys (see [A5.4 Division of responsibility](#a54-division-of-responsibility)).

 ### 3.6 Vulnerability Management